Reusable React Tailwind Section Heading Components

 In section headings, we have a title (section title) and a subtitle (a little bit of description of the title).
 The subtitle is optional.

-I'm sharing three versions of section headings and will update this page from time to time by adding new variants.
+I'm sharing four versions of section headings and will update this page from time to time by adding new variants.

 Why use these section heading components?